johnperry-math/AoC2021/README.md

 I misinterpreted a run-time error message that an operation overflowed to conclude (wrongly) that I was parsing things wrong:
 I thought I had an out-of-bounds index error. **sigh**

+### Day 17: Trick Shot

+You need to shoot a probe through a target region.
+The probe is subject to drag in the x direction, and to gravity in the y.

+1. Determine the largest possible vertical height that gets the probe into the target area.
+1. Determine how many trajectories get the probe into the target area.

+### Tools
+* Triangular numbers (again!)

+### Experience
+This should have been fun and easy, but I misread Part 1 completely, and ended up entering the correct dy trajectory instead of the correct height.
+It was only after looking at someone else's solution, and seeing what a large number it was, that I worked out this one.